lizardman301/Lizard-bot-rsf/README.md

 	 * Default value: There is no bracket set for this channel
  * seeding
 	 * Allows you to set the Google Sheets spreadsheet ID to be used to check points
-	 * Please see: https://github.com/lizardman301/Lizard-bot-rsf/blob/master/doc/seeding_with_sheets.md for instructions on creating/adapting a spreadsheet
+	 * Please see: [Our Documentation](https://github.com/lizardman301/Lizard-bot-rsf/blob/master/doc/seeding_with_sheets.md) for instructions on creating/adapting a spreadsheet
 	 * Unique for each channel
 	 * Default value:
  * status